ShadyD45/OpenCV-With-CPP/README.md

 # Program Compilation
   To compile the program use cmake
   Create CMakeLists.txt file (Uploaded with every program) for using cmake
-  Open terminal in the program folder and run following commands
+  Open terminal in the program folder and run following commands:
+  ...
     cmake .
     make
     ./ProgramName <Inputs if needed>
+  ...